Collect MySQL binary logs (to be deprecated)

 • Collected logs

-You can view the logs that are collected for each operation on the query and analysis page of the Logstore that is specified in the Logtail configuration.
+You can view the collected logs for each operation on the query and analysis page of the specified Logstore.
 Examples:

 • INSERT statement